Fundamentals of Visual Basic

 Creating a Project

-Although you can creat a complete and fully functional application using a text editor, Microsoft Visual Studio and Microsoft Visual Basic 2010 Express provide a graphical environment that is more convenient.
+Although you can create a complete and fully functional application using a text editor, Microsoft Visual Studio provides a graphical environment that is more convenient.
 You start by creating a project.
-To create a project:

 Creating a Solution